Enron: Post-bankruptcy

 Enron sold its last business, Prisma Energy, during 2006, leaving Enron asset-less.
 During early 2007, its name was changed to Enron Creditors Recovery Corporation.
-Its goal is to repay the old Enron's remaining creditors and end Enron's affairs.
+Its goal was to repay the old Enron's remaining creditors and end Enron's affairs.
+In December 2008, it was announced that Enron's creditors would receive $7.2 billion from the company's liquidation (approximately 17 percent of the debts owed by the company).
+After Citigroup and JP Morgan Chase were sued for their role in abetting Enron's practices with loans, the two companies agreed to give billions of dollars to Enron's creditors.
+By May 2011, $21.8 billion had been distributed to the creditors, totaling 53 percent of Enron's debts at the time of bankruptcy.
+Enron Creditors Recovery Corporation was ultimately dissolved on November 28, 2016.

 Azurix, the former water utility part of the company, remains under Enron ownership, although it is currently asset-less.
-It is involved in several litigations against the government of Argentina claiming compensation relating to the negligence and corruption of the local governance during its management of the Buenos Aires water concession during 1999, which resulted in substantial amounts of debt (approx. $620 million) and the eventual collapse of the branch.
+It is involved in several litigations against the government of Argentina claiming compensation relating to the negligence and corruption of the local governance during its management of the Buenos Aires water concession in 1999, which resulted in substantial amounts of debt (approx. $620 million) and the eventual collapse of the branch.

-Soon after emerging from bankruptcy during November 2004, Enron's new board of directors sued 11 financial institutions for helping Lay, Fastow, Skilling and others hide Enron's true financial condition.
+Soon after emerging from bankruptcy in November 2004, Enron's new board of directors sued 11 financial institutions for helping Lay, Fastow, Skilling, and others hide Enron's true financial condition.
 The proceedings were dubbed the "megaclaims litigation".
 Among the defendants were Royal Bank of Scotland, Deutsche Bank and Citigroup.
 As of 2008, Enron has settled with all of the institutions, ending with Citigroup.
 Enron was able to obtain nearly $7.2 billion to distribute to its creditors as a result of the megaclaims litigation.
 As of December 2009, some claim and process payments were still being distributed.

-Enron has been featured since its bankruptcy in popular culture, including in The Simpsons episodes That '90s Show (Homer buys Enron stocks while Marge chooses to keep her own Microsoft stocks) and Special Edna, which features a scene of an Enron-themed amusement park ride.
+Enron has been featured since its bankruptcy in popular culture, including in The Simpsons episodes "That '90s Show" (Homer buys Enron stock while Marge chooses to keep her own Microsoft shares) and "Special Edna", which features a scene of an Enron-themed amusement park ride.
 The 2007 film Bee Movie also featured a joke reference to a parody company of Enron called "Honron" (a play on the words honey and Enron).
 The 2003 documentary The Corporation made frequent references to Enron post-bankruptcy, calling the company a "bad apple".